 IT failures could lead to significant issues, for example system downtime, lost productivity and data corruption, theft, or loss.
 Cyber security is high on the Board and Risk Committee's agenda.
-Westfield's Information Security Management System (ISMS) is certified to the ISO27001 standard and operates a process of continuous improvement.
-During the year additional investments have been made in cyber defences and vulnerability scanning, further reducing the likelihood of significant breaches.
-The IT infrastructure and application security and resilience are under constant review and are periodically tested by independent specialists.
+Westfield's Information Security Management System (ISMS) is certified to the ISO27001 standard and operates a process of continuous improvement, which includes regular investment in cyber defences and periodic independent testing.

-All staff undergo annual training in Information and Data Security to ensure the appropriate standards.
+All staff undergo annual training in Information and Data Security.